Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice-grizzly/README.md

 - Sonar configuration is made in the `sonar-project.properties` file for code quality checks
 - Github CI configuration is made in the `.github` folder

+For Github Actions, tokens need to be created for Sonar, see <https://sonarcloud.io/project/overview>

 Need to migrate to WAR packaging?
 ----------------------------------
 See the [WAR migration guide](../plume-archetype-querydsl-jersey-guice).